There is a really cool thing you can do that I started to use and abuse lately.

 Then it simply cd’s into my ~

-/play folder and
+/src/clones folder and

 git clones the URL into that folder.

-There is a really awesome workflow by Vítor Galvão that lets you watch a folder and present the files of the folder in Alfred.
+Aside from these few KM macros, I also use this awesome workflow by Vítor Galvão that lets you watch a folder and present the files of the folder in Alfred.
 Here is the original workflow that watches over

-~/play instead.
+~/src/clones.
 Here is my modified workflow.